ErpNetDocs/tech/modules/general/products/coding-systems.md

 - "Quantity Unit = Package", which corresponds to the default measurement unit in the coding system’s definition;

-- "Unit Price" must be recalculated according to the **[product dimensions](https://docs.erp.net/tech/modules/general/products/product-dimensions/index.html?q=Product%20Dimensions)**.
+- "Unit Price" must be recalculated according to the [product dimensions](https://docs.erp.net/tech/modules/general/products/product-dimensions/index.html?q=Product%20Dimensions).